 Whittaker theorizes that the fiery phenomenon may have consumed the granite rocks at the top of the peak, resulting in the black basalt dike protruding through the granite to the top as seen today.

 In such a scenario, the intense heat would turn the granite into a molten substance and then consume it.
-The granite would act as a buffer to the basalt, slowing its metamorphosis in a process known as thermal gradient.
+The granite would act as a buffer to the basalt, slowing its metamorphosis in a process known as a thermal gradient.